 - Ability to build to a minimum height of 23′ 4″.

 When it comes instead to the franchisees, McDonald’s offers a proven playbook and process to create a money-making restaurant machine.

 - McDonald’s does use a heavy-franchised model.
 However, the company has tweaked the model to quickly expand its operations through franchising, while at the same time keeping control over standards followed by the franchisees, as McDonald’s operates as the landowner/operator.

-- This tweak is extremely important as it helps balance out, the otherwise too aggressive franchising strategy, which is great for growth, but it might result in loss of control over process and product quality standards.
+- This tweak is extremely important as it helps balance out the otherwise too-aggressive franchising strategy, which is great for growth, but it might result in a loss of control over process and product quality standards.

-- For that, McDonald’s has created two separate operations’ arms: one is a real estate development unit, to develop the land for the restaurants; the other is the franchising operations to select franchisees and help them kick off operations.
+- For that, McDonald’s has created two separate operations arms: one is a real estate development unit to develop the restaurant land; the other is the franchising operations to select franchisees and help them kick off operations.

 Heavy-chained business model